Fox News reported this morning on the latest news to come from the Clinton Cashbook:

 Democratic Rep. Luis V. Gutiérrez of Illinois has introduced a law to put a woman on the $20 bill.
 The law is being called, "Put a Woman on the Twenty Act."

 "As women fill more and more positions of leadership in United States and in U.S. economy, there remains one place they are not represented: on United States currency.
 This legislation will change that," says the congressman's office in a press release.

 Since Politico, a politics-focused website and newspaper, launched its subscription-based news service Politico Pro in 2011, government agencies have increasingly turned to the service to keep abreast of the latest developments in their spheres of policy.
 Government records show fiscal year 2011 contracts with the owner of Politico, Capitol News Company, totaling $41,900.
-By fiscal year 2014, there were no fewer than twenty-eight contracts with sixteen different departments and agencies, including the Executive Office of the President, totaling $431,800.

 In a strong new web ad, the Republican National Committee whacks Hillary Clinton for the Bill, Hillary, and Chelsea Clinton Foundation accepting foreign donations while she held the job of secretary of state.
 The ad is titled "A Very Serious Matter" and is meant to coincide with the Clinton Foundation gala being held tonight in New York City.

 Legendary investor Warren Buffett was asked this morning in an interview whether he'd still bet money on Hillary Clinton being the next president of the United States.
 Yes, he said, he still think it's "very likely" she'll be the next president.
 But he warned in the CNBC interview: "things could always happen in politics, including illnesses or something of the sort."